Maka Kotto

-Maka Kotto (born December 7, 1961) is a Cameroonian-born French-Canadian politician.
+Léopold-Marcel Kotto-Maka (born December 7, 1961), known as Maka Kotto, is a Cameroonian-born Canadian politician and actor.
 Educated in France, Kotto immigrated to Quebec, Canada, where he was an educator before entering politics.
 Kotto was a Parti Québécois member of the National Assembly of Quebec for the riding of Bourget.
 From 2012 to 2014, he served as the Minister of Culture and Communications.
 A former member of the House of Commons of Canada for the Bloc Québécois, Kotto is also a published author and has appeared in films.

 Early life and education

-Kotto was born in Douala, Cameroon, and graduated from high school at Lycée Henri-Martin in Saint-Quentin, France.
+Born in Douala, Cameroon, Léopold-Marcel Kotto-Maka graduated from high school at Lycée Henri-Martin in Saint-Quentin, France.
 He studied law, politics, dramatic art and cinema in Nanterre, Bordeaux and Paris.
 Kotto immigrated to Quebec in 2006.

-Before becoming a politician Kotto was an author, actor, and stage director.
+Before becoming a politician, Kotto was an author, actor, and stage director.
 He appeared in the 1989 movie How to Make Love to a Negro Without Getting Tired (Comment faire l'amour avec un nègre sans se fatiguer), based on the novel by Dany Laferrière.
 He also appeared in a second film in 2000, Lumumba, starring as Joseph Kasa-Vubu.

 Kotto was also an educator in dramatic art for nearly 15 years in France and Quebec.